ks888/LambStatus/docs/content/docs/set_up_email_notification/set_up_email_notification.md

 ![EmailNotification6](EmailNotification6.png)

 That's it!
-The existing lambda function subscribes the topic above and handles the bounces and complaints.
+Check the email icon at the header of your status page!